-Consumer Health Coalition started a collaborative cross-cultural project connecting organizations from Pittsburgh and Glasgow, Scotland.
-The project brings the two cities together to address health inequity and help build a culture of health in Pittsburgh.
+Consumer Health Coalition is facilitating a cross-sector, international project connecting organizations and leading professionals from Pittsburgh and Glasgow, Scotland.
+The project brings the two cities together to address ways of fusing health equity and resilience to support a culture of health in Pittsburgh.

-The goal of this project is to learn from Glasgow’s experience building a fairer, more equal society by effectively connecting resiliency and health to improve health equity.
+The goal of this project is to learn from Glasgow’s experience with multidisciplinary collaboration connecting resiliency and health to build sustainable, equitable communities.

 Two Cities Working For Health Equity

 Pittsburgh and Glasgow are uniquely linked in that both have experienced de-industrialization, population loss, land contamination and limited opportunities for employment and health.
-The project will focus on the four strategic pillars used by the 100 Resilient Cities program.
-These include: place-based solutions, economic growth, community empowerment, and civic participation.
+The project focuses on four emergent themes which include: place-making and health, the future of work, the links between universities and community, and innovations in health care.

-Through the Glasgow Centre for Population Health, Glasgow is pioneering an approach to health equity and resiliency in a post-Industrial landscape.
+Through the innovative partnership between the Glasgow Centre for Population Health and the Glasgow City Council, Glasgow has pioneered an approach to health equity and resiliency in a post-industrial landscape.
 We’re building on that initiative.
 Continuously improving the health and well-being of residents is a priority area of Pittsburgh’s resilience strategy.
 We aim to prioritize health equity best practices in “resilient thinking” to improve Pittsburgh’s culture of health.
 This kind of exchange between cities like Glasgow and Pittsburgh, given their similarities and unique approaches, is a smart way of advancing each other’s goals.

-The project will include informal exchanges between the partners as well as visits by partners to both cities.
+The project includes informal exchanges between the partners as well as visits by partners to both cities.
 The project will culminate with a presentation in Pittsburgh, seeking commitments to action around policies and interventions for improved health equity outcomes.

 This collaboration creates a unique opportunity that aims to: